 No minimum order.

-- A comprehensive collection of front-of-the line research in the field of cell death regulation
+- Provides a comprehensive collection of front-of-the line research in the field of cell death regulation

-- Authored by established and active cell and molecular biologists and drawn from international sources
+- Authored by established and active cell and molecular biologists drawn from international sources

-- Only invited review articles, covering selected topics in multiple different organisms and disease settings
+- Presents only invited review articles, covering selected topics in many different organisms and disease settings

 - No. of pages: